Waldorfio/library/README.md

 An interactive library built using Javascript, HTML and CSS.

 Goal:
-- To practice javascript object, constructor and prototype fundamentals
+- To practice using constructors and classes in an applicable scenario
 - To create a functioning, well-styled, app useable in a real scenario

 Challenges Faced: